 MLB.com not only called Bull Durham the greatest baseball movie ever made, but also summed its existence up perfectly: “Bull Durham is a movie that understands the romance and madness of baseball better than any movie ever has, and it has an all-timer cast.”

-The whole movie is centered around Savoy and Davis helping mentor the minor league baseball team and help rookie pitcher Ebby Calvin “Nuke” LaLoosh develop while playing for the single-A Durham Bulls in North Carolina.
+The whole movie is centered around Savoy and Davis helping mentor the minor league baseball team and helping rookie pitcher Ebby Calvin “Nuke” LaLoosh develop while playing for the single-A Durham Bulls in North Carolina.
 While the iconic sports film distributed by Orion Pictures grossed more than $50 million at the box office across the United States, it also brought two actors together in real life.

 Yes, despite Annie discovering her love for Crash by the end of the movie, she actually ended up with Nuke.